-Unless a vessel is given an exemption to the closure period, the fishing gear of the vessel must be stowed in a manner that is not readily available for fishing (i.e, the boom must be lowered as far as possible so that the vessel cannot be used for fishing, but so that the skiff is accessible for use in emergency situations; the helicopter, if any, must be tied down; and launches must be secured).
+Unless a vessel is given an exemption to the closure period, the fishing gear of the vessel must be stowed in a manner that is not readily available for fishing (i.e., the boom must be lowered as far as possible so that the vessel cannot be used for fishing, but so that the skiff is accessible for use in emergency situations; the helicopter, if any, must be tied down; and launches must be secured).

-Fish-Aggregating Device (FAD) Restrictions (50 CFR 300.28 and 300.22)
+FAD Restrictions (50 CFR 300.28 and 300.22)

 Q12.
-What is an active FAD?
+What is an Active FAD?

-An Active FAD is a FAD that is equipped with gear capable of tracking location, such as radio or satellite buoys.
-A FAD with this equipment attached shall be considered an Active FAD unless/until the equipment is removed and the vessel owner or operator notifies the IATTC or Highly Migratory Species (HMS) Branch (see contact information below) that the FAD is no longer active (i.e., deactivated).
-Active FADs can only be deployed while at sea and the tracking equipment must be turned on while the FAD is onboard the vessel and before being deployed in the water.
+An Active FAD is a FAD whose location is being tracked by the vessel owner or operator using tracking equipment, such as radio or satellite buoys.
+A FAD shall be considered an Active FAD unless/until:

-Q12.
+- 1. the vessel is no longer tracking its location, and; - 2. the vessel owner or operator notifies the IATTC that the FAD is no longer active (i.e., deactivated).

+When deploying a FAD, a vessel owner, operator, or crew shall turn on the tracking equipment while the FAD is onboard the purse seine vessel and before it is deployed in the water.

+Q13.
 Are there restrictions on deploying a non-Active FAD?